Ford Ranger Super Duty review and buyer’s guide

 Hypothetically, you can fill up the Ranger Super Duty to weigh exactly 4499kg, without having to be taught how to drive a truck.
 Do you see the point here?
 You’re notionally just a 2kg bag of sugar away from needing to be taught how to control a proper truck, with its extra weight, size, its sluggish speed, how it handles, techniques for emergency stops - etc.

-But you could potentially step out of mum’s old Camry straight into a 4499kg Ranger Super Duty will of concrete and steel and timber and sugar.
+But you could potentially step out of mum’s old Camry straight into an almost 4.5-tonne Ranger Super Duty.

 INTERIOR

-Given the additional cost it would take to re-tool the factory to make entirely new major interior components, it’s highly unlikely we’re going to see a clean slate interior.
+Given the additional cost it would take to re-tool the factory to make entirely new major interior components, it was unlikely we’d see a whole new interior.
+But having said that, there is plenty of change in the Super Duty.

-But you’ll see the same 10-inch touchscreen, the same steering wheel, buttons and switchgear, and broadly the same centre console layout.
+But effectively you’ll see the same 12-inch touchscreen, the same steering wheel, buttons and switchgear, and broadly the same centre console layout.

-Almost certain guarantees are things like new leather, because that’s a pretty simple change to make at the factory in terms of what you supply, as a carmaker.
+There’s new faux leather in the dual-cab XLT version, because that’s a pretty simple change to make at the factory in terms of what you supply, as a carmaker.

-What’s also a pretty safe bet is more software.
-Things like towing-related camera and reversing software to help you line up the towball with the hitch, and that’s generally where that’ll end.
+There’s the usual towing-related camera system and reversing software to help you line up the towball with the hitch, and that’s generally where that’ll end.
+You’ll probably never use that stuff.

 MAIN COMPETITORS